Stock market today: Wall Street ticks up, and S&P 500 pulls within 1% of record on rate-cut hopes

 Showing how ravenous buyers have become, clients at Bank of America poured $6.4 billion more into U.S. stocks last week than they withdrew.
 It’s the fourth-largest weekly inflow since it began tracking the data in 2008, strategist Jill Carey Hall said in a BofA Global Research report.

-Elsewhere on Wall Street, shares of Tylenol maker Kenvue jumped 5% following a favorable ruling for it in federal court.
+Elsewhere on Wall Street, shares of Tylenol maker Kenvue rose 2.7% following a favorable ruling for it in federal court.
 The company wanted to exclude the opinions of experts in a multijurisdictional against it on whether in-utero exposure to acetaminophen, the pain reliever used in Tylenol and other generic drugs, could lead to autism or attention deficit disorder.

 Judge Denise Cote of U.S. District Court for the Southern District of New York agreed with Kenvue, ruling Monday that the testimony was inadmissible.